 How to write a creative brief

-Assume the freelancer knows nothing about your brand, or even your sector for that matter.
-Arm them with everything they need to get to grips with what you do and what you are all about: annual reports, brochures, flyers, web addresses, press clippings and any industry insights that may be of use.
+Assume your freelancer knows nothing about your brand, or even your sector for that matter.
+Arm them with whatever they need to get to grips with who you are and what you’re all about.
+Annual reports, brochures, flyers, web links, press clippings and any industry insights that might tickle the creative process into action.

-What is it that you hope to achieve?
-This could be a fairly lengthy list, but you should prioritise.
-Perhaps you want your audience to sign-up to a newsletter, pick up the phone, make an online purchase, recommend you, follow you on Twitter, request a quote… whatever it is, prioritise.
-If you already know what success looks like to you from the outset, this will definitely help to steer your project in the right direction.
+What do you want to achieve?
+Perhaps you want your audience to sign-up to a newsletter, pick up the phone, make an online purchase, request a quote… whatever it is, prioritise.
+If you already know what success looks like, this will definitely help steer things in the right direction.

 Who are they?
-What makes them tick?
+What makes them twitch/yelp/wretch?
 Why might they want to do business with you?
-Do you have any useful stats?
-If the majority of potential customers are 18-24 Instagram addicts, or if they are chief execs who do their business at the 19th hole, your freelancer will need to know.
-The more they understand about your audiences, the more likely they are to come up with something that resonates with them.
+Any useful stats?
+If they’re 12 yr old TikTok addicts, or if they’re crusty old execs who do their business in the 19th hole, your freelancer will need to know.
+The more they get your audience, the more likely they’ll come up with something that hits the right notes.

 When someone sees your piece of communication, what should their first reaction be?
-What do you want them to think about your brand and more importantly, on an emotional level, how do you want your brand to make them feel?
-Then ultimately, what do you want them to do (see point no. 2)?
+What do you want them to think about your brand and more importantly, where do you want to hit them in the feels?
+And, then what strings do you want to pull (see point 2)?

 6) Tone of voice

 How do you want your brand to come across?
-Corporate brand leader, no-nonsense professional adviser, an old friend you can rely on, wizened soothsayer in a pointy hat…?
-Every brand has a tone of voice (or at least it should have) and this needs to run through everything you do.
-Tone of voice will be equally important to an art director or designer, as it is to a Freelance Copywriter.
+No-nonsense professional adviser, an old friend you can rely on, wizened soothsayer in a pointy hat…?
+Every brand has a tone of voice (intentional or not) and this needs to run through everything you do.
+Tone of voice will be just as important to an Art Director or Designer, as it is to a Freelance Copywriter.
 And if you haven’t got a clue what yours is, or should be, you’ll need to pin it down somehow (may I suggest a brand tone of voice workshop?).

 7) Brand guidelines

-Unless your brand’s offering is totally unique, there will be other people out there vying for the attention of the same customers/advocates/members/supporters.
-So who are your competitors, which ones do you admire and why?
+Unless your offering is totally unique, there will be other people out there vying for the attention of the same customers/fans/members/supporters.
+So who are they, which ones do you admire and why?
 What can we learn from them?
 What mistakes are they making that we should avoid?
+Know your enemy!

-There may be brands out there doing things in a certain way, that although nothing to do with your sector, you admire.
-They may have a visual style that you like, a certain way with language or an attitude or personality that you might aspire to – John Lewis, Volkswagen, Apple, Shake ‘n’ Vac… This will really help, especially with tone of voice work (see point 6).
+There are brands out there doing things in a certain way, that although nothing to do with your sector, you admire.
+A visual style, a certain way with language, an attitude, or personality you aspire to – John Lewis, Volkswagen, Apple, Shake ‘n’ Vac… This will really help, especially with tone of voice work (see point 6).

-It may sound obvious, but you’d be surprised how many briefing sessions I’ve attended where the client has no schedule in mind.
-If you need to hit a certain date in your calendar or there are media deadlines looming, this should definitely be in your brief, but schedules have to be realistic.
-Creativity takes time, copy needs to be crafted and snap decisions can sometimes prove to be expensive.
+‘ASAP’ is not a deadline.
+If you need to hit a certain date in your calendar, this should definitely be in your brief.
+But schedules have to be realistic.
+Creativity takes time, copy needs to be crafted and snap decisions can prove expensive.

-Should you have a creative brief you want to discuss, or if you need help putting one together, please get in touch.
+Got a creative brief you want to discuss, or need help knocking one into shape?
+Get in touch.